Billionaire Profile

 Stanley Cup Championship

-The Washington Capitals won the Stanley Cup.
+The Washington Capitals won their first Stanley Cup.

 Philanthropy & Social Impact